seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 You press me far, and therefore I will yield.

 *\[To ANTONIO]*
-Give me your gloves, I’ll wear them for your sake;
+Give me your gloves, I'll wear them for your sake;

 *\[To BASSANIO]*
-And, for your love, I’ll take this ring from you:
+And, for your love, I'll take this ring from you:
-Do not draw back your hand; I’ll take no more;
+Do not draw back your hand; I'll take no more;
 And you in love shall not deny me this.

 **BASSANIO**